 C|-----|

-To show this, we first define a natural and arbitrary unit of measurement of length by means of the section (-) (the section that makes up lines A B C).
-Second, we count how many times this unit goes into A (15 times), B (10 times), and C (5 times).
-Finally, we see that the lengths of the three sticks uphold the transitive relation, because A is greater than B, B is greater than C, and A is greater than C; and also the additive relation is upheld, because A = B + C.
+To show this, we first define a natural and arbitrary unit of measurement for length, here delineated by a dash (“-”).
+Second, we count how many times this unit fits into A (15 times), B (10 times), and C (5 times).
+Finally, we see that the lengths of the three sticks uphold the transitive relation, because A is greater than B, B is greater than C, and A is greater than C; moreover, the additive relation is upheld, because A = B + C.

-Measurement of the length of an object by means of a real and arbitrary UM = [a dash (-) or a meter] maintains all of the mathematical properties of numbers.
+Measurement of the length of an object by means of a real (e.g. meters) or arbitrary (e.g. a dash) maintains all of the mathematical properties of numbers.
 Therefore, what is determined by numbers is also determined by the lengths of the measured objects.
 The same may be said of other quantitative properties such as weight and time.
 Measurement of weights is based on the use of scales, and measurement of time (clocks) is based on the use of a periodic phenomenon, such as the earth revolving around the sun.
 Many other measurements are derived from fundamental UMs (length, weight, time), such as speed (distance/time), acceleration, energy, etc. Some other measurements are based on physical laws.
-For example, consider temperature.
-It is founded on the ideal gas Law and on thermal expansion (see Bringmann and Eronen, 2016; Sherry, 2011).
+For example, consider temperature, which is founded on the ideal gas law and on thermal expansion (see Bringmann and Eronen, 2016; Sherry, 2011).

 In the field of psychology this approach to measurement is not found.
-Psychological properties (cognitive, mental) may not be measured by an empirical discovery of a relation between the psychological property and the UM of that property.
+Psychological properties (cognitive, mental) cannot be measured by an empirical discovery of the relationship between the psychological property and the UM of that property.
 Neither can one appeal to an empirical psychological law by means of which it will be possible to measure some mental property.
-This circumstance caused researchers and philosophers such as Kant, James, and Leibovitch to cast doubt on the possibility of developing a psychological science (see discussion in Algom, 2019a; Marks and Algom, 1998).
-However, this is not the position taken in the present article.
-I propose that psychology upholds many properties of science but it is not a science like the natural sciences (physics) because of the difference in UMs.
+This circumstance has led researchers and philosophers such as Kant, James, and Leibovitch to cast doubt on the possibility of developing a psychological science (see discussion in Algom, 2019a; Marks and Algom, 1998).
+However, in the present article, I propose that psychology indeed upholds many properties of science, but it differs from the natural sciences (physics) with regards to UMs.

 Luce (1972, p.
-96) expressed the matter thus: on the one hand, “…psychological measurement is not of a character closely analogous to either fundamental or derived physical measurement … In brief, the reason is that psychological measures do not exhibit any fixed relation to physical measures and most likely not to one another when examined over individuals.
+96) expressed the matter thus: on the one hand, “…psychological measurement is not of a character closely analogous to either fundamental or derived physical measurement. … In brief, the reason is that psychological measures do not exhibit any fixed relation to physical measures and most likely not to one another when examined over individuals.
 This is reflected in the absence of any structure to the units of psychophysical measures.”
 On the other hand, Luce proposed a hypothesis whereby “… man — and any other organism — is, among other things, a measurement device, in function not unlike a spring balance or voltmeter, which is capable of transforming many kinds of physical attributes into common measure in the central nervous system.
 According to this view, the task of psychophysics is to unravel the nature of that device.”
-Hence, Luce suggested that measurement in psychology is not like measurement in physics.
+Hence, Luce agreed that measurement in psychology is not like measurement in physics, yet he suggested a research approach based on the metaphor of perceiving human beings as a measurement device.